UnstableDesign/AdaCAD/docs/learn/examples/lattice-tutorial.md

 ### Mapping our Diagram Into Layer Notation
 To describe this structure to AdaCAD, we need to create each of the 8 layer orders that repeat in the lattice structure.
-We can now import this data into the [`Layer Notation`](../../reference/operations/notation.md) operation in AdaCAD, using one layer notation operation for each unique layer ordering.
+We can now import this data into the   <OpLink name="notation" /> operation in AdaCAD, using one layer notation operation for each unique layer ordering.
 This allows us to define the warp and weft system, as well as the structures to place upon each layer (in this case, all tabby).

 For example, the first, left most, region would be notated as (a1)(d2)(c3)(b4).
 This means that there are four layers.
 On the first, top, we will be weaving tabby on weft system a and warp system 1; on the second, we’ll be weaving tabby on weft system d and warp system 2…and so on.
 AdaCAD uses this information to generate the draft, and we verify it is in the correct order by using the draft detail view in AdaCAD Beta.
 This view gives us a simple simulation of how the layers will stack and the structures on each layer.